Tired of Screens? Try These 5 Simple Digital Detox Habits

 How to start with digital detox?

 Planning for a digital detox?
 Plan with a small step.
-Make small changes in your daily routine / lifestyle.
-Define gadget free hour / zone.
+Make small but consistent changes in your daily routine / lifestyle.
+Define screen-free hours or zones.
 No screen time immediately before bedtime or once you wake up.
-You can make use of Time screener / App blockers to limit your usage time.
+Leverage tools like making use of Time screener / App blockers to limit your usage time

 Does digital detox work?